By ProFellow Founder, Dr. Vicki Johnson

 That said, the reputation of your graduate school degree can matter.
 Online graduate programs offered by for-profit and non-competitive universities will often tout that they are “more affordable” than your on-campus options, because the credits are cheaper, they can be done remotely and can be finished part-time at your own pace.
 But buyer beware – graduate programs that accept anyone with a credit card can be virtually worthless in the professional world and ANY graduate degree that you have to pay for out-of-pocket is ultimately more expensive than a fully funded graduate program.

 Beyond the reputation of your graduate program, there are other factors that have much more impact on your career success: your expertise, skills and professional network.
 The higher you go in your career, the more likely you will be hired through a referral.
 Therefore, the growth and quality of your professional network (sustained through hard work and the positive recognition of your skills, expertise and attitude) are what land you top jobs.
 Keep that in mind when you consider investing tens to thousands of dollars into a graduate degree.

 5. You can get support through ProFellow to apply to graduate school and develop a competitive application – you don’t have to do this alone!

-It’s true that applying to graduate school and earning acceptance is challenging, whether or not you are applying to a program that is fully funded.
-Many fully funded programs have a less than 10% acceptance rate!
+It’s true that applying to graduate school and earning acceptance is challenging, whether you are applying to an expensive program or one that is fully funded.
+Many fully funded graduate programs have a less than 10% acceptance rate!
 But there are many ways you can strengthen your application and give yourself an edge over other top candidates.
-And you don’t have to do this alone!
-First, be sure to join ProFellow Academy, which is a FREE online advising platform where we share articles, free short courses and tips on the application process.
-Thousands have joined this platform to ask me questions directly and get access to special content.
+First, be sure to check out ProFellow’s hundreds of articles on application tips written by current and former fellows, including articles on preparing exceptional personal statements and resumes, requesting recommendation letters, interviewing, and more.

-Best of luck in your quest for full funding!
+Best of luck in your journey to graduate school!